pytroll/pytroll/web/source/workshop2013.rst

 .. |figuretext| replace::
    Some hard working individuals stayed till the end of the week.
-Below is a list of the achievemnts.
+Below is a list of the achievements.
 Next time we will try to do more pair programming.
 If you would like to contribute actively with the pytroll development, please let us know at the mailing list (pytroll@googlegroups.com).
 We will probably have at least one 3-4 day